Dwork-type supercongruences through a creative $q$-microscope: Open problems and concluding remarks

-These two supercongruences are somewhat different from the other ones discussed in this paper, because already for $r=1$ they are valid for the truncations at $p-1$ but not at $(p-1)/2$.
+and these expectations were recently confirmed by Zhang and Pan in~\cite{ZP20}.
+The supercongruences \eqref{eq:sun-1} and \eqref{eq:sun-2} are somewhat different from the other ones discussed in this paper, because already for $r=1$ they are valid for the truncations at $p-1$ but not at $(p-1)/2$.
 Apart from what is stated in Conjecture~\ref{conj:7}, we could not succeed in finding complete $q$-analogues for the pair of supercongruences.

+Although the method of creative microscoping\,---\,in particular, its version developed in this paper\,---\,is an adequate tool in dealing with the congruences conjectured above, the difficulty of finding appropriate parametric $q$-congruences and $q$-hypergeometric sums seems to be a principal obstacle.
+The underlying identities require a human touch, and this fact makes it impossible to predict when resolutions of (some of these) conjectures take place.